dawahnigeria/Dawahcast-App/README.md

 4. Noticed any bug or Intrested in Adding new features, Try fixing it and send us a PR

-5. We review and Merge if meet standard
+5. We will review and Merge,if it works pretty well

     Thanks Once Again